We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Get a guarantor.
 If you have a friend or family member who is willing to be a guarantor for you, a guarantor personal loan could be an option.
 If you default on your loan repayments, a guarantor becomes responsible for the loan, meaning that less risk is posed to the lender.

 It is still entirely possible to get a medical loan if you're self-employed.
-However, providers may look at your finances more closely than if you were employed by a company.
+However, providers may look at your finances more closely.
 This may mean that your application takes slightly longer than average.

-Some of the additional documentation that you may be required to provide if you are self-employed can include:
+Some of the additional documentation that you may be required to provide if you are self-employed can include the following:

 Company-specific information.
 If you own your own business, be prepared to provide information such as your company's ABN, address, etc.